alvumu/IGTest-git/input/pagecontent/codesystems.md

 # CodeSystems
 List of **CodeSystems** defined in this guide:

-{% include list-folder.html srcpath="codesystems" %}
+{% include list-folder.html srcpath="CodeSystem" %}